iTwin/connector-samples/cobie-excel-connector/README.md

 npm run start
 ```

-Don't forget to include App.ts in .gitignore as it contains client specific info that you may not want to share.
+DO NOT forget to include App.ts in .gitignore as it contains client specific info that you may not want to share.